 Burguncuk Cove; Kalkan; Xanthos; Patara

-Hike — easy to moderate, about 1 hour.
+Hike — easy to moderate, about 1 hour, approximately .5 of a mile.

 This morning we find ourselves at the wild Burguncuk Cove.
 Truly a hidden gem, this is a special place very few locals even know about.
 Sheer 1500-foot cliffs tower above us, while Aleppo-pine studded lowlands form our cove.
 A cluster of unnamed Lycian and Byzantine ruins are ours to explore on this coast, hidden under the pine forest.
 Next, we cross the Seven Capes (Yedi Burun), one of the last undeveloped stretches of the Turkish Mediterranean, and reach the small seaport of Kalkan.
 Going ashore, we take a short drive to the picturesque mountain village of Bezirgan, where we are guests at a Turkish home for a traditional lunch of delectable local cuisine.
 We learn more about rural life in this part of Turkey from our hosts who chat with us over the meal.